 A Chemical Peel is a technique used to improve the appearance of the skin on the face, neck, chest, back, or hands.
 A chemical solution is applied to the skin that causes it to exfoliate and eventually peel off.
 The new, regenerated skin is usually smoother and less wrinkled than the old skin.
 The new skin is also temporarily more sensitive to the sun.
 So it is important to wear a good SPF Daily.

-Down time can be anywhere from 7 to 14 days, everyone's skin is different so no two reaction will be the exact same.
-You will need to protect your skin with moisturizer and SPF after the treatment and during down time.
+Down time (peeling/ flaking) can be anywhere from 5 to 14 days, everyone's skin is different so no two reaction will be the exact same.
+You will need to protect your skin with a moisturizer and SPF after the treatment and during down time.
 SPF will become one of you best friends and will help you maintain the results from your treatment.
-You may experience some redness-and slothing or peeling of the skin, this is normal and the excess skin will flake off peeling is common but does not always occur.
+Some people may experience some redness-and slothing or peeling of the skin, this is normal and the excess skin will flake off peeling is common but peeling does not always occur.

-Medium Grade Peel: Lactic, Jessner, or Salicylic Acid is applied to penetrate the outer and middle layers of skin to remove damaged skin cells.
+Medium Grade Peel (Chemical Peel $160): We use a higher percentage of Lactic, Glycolic, Salicylic, Jessner, and Mandelic Acid.
+Applied to penetrate the outer and middle layers of skin to remove damaged skin cells.
 The treatment is used to improve age spots, fine lines and wrinkles, freckles and moderate skin discoloration.
 It also can be used to smooth rough skin and treat some precancerous skin growths, i.e. actinic keratosis.

-Enzymatic Peels utilize gently exfoliating fruit-based enzymes to dissolve dead skin cells, support skin cell renewal and soften skin texture with minimal irritation.
+Enzyme Peels ($145 as an add on $50): Utilize gently exfoliating fruit-based enzymes to dissolve dead skin cells, support skin cell renewal and soften skin texture with minimal irritation.
 Perfect for all skin types, especially dry or sensitive skin, our professional enzyme peel delivers powerful skin rejuvenation and visible results in just one treatment.

 The procedure is not recommended for individuals with infections, active skin diseases, cut or broken skin, sunburns or active Herpes simplex 1 sores.
 Other counter-indications include patients who are: